Eileen Collins: Later life

+After her retirement from the USAF and NASA, Collins served on the Board of Directors of USAA, a San Antonio banking and insurance company, from 2006 to 2021.
+She remained involved with NASA, as chair of the Space Operations Committee of the NASA Advisory Council from 2007 to 2011.

-After her retirement, Collins made occasional public appearances as an analyst covering Shuttle launches and landings for CNN.
+Collins also made occasional public appearances as an analyst covering Shuttle launches and landings for CNN.
 She was the commencement speaker at the 148th commencement of Syracuse University in May 2001.
-She addressed the 2016 Republican National Convention in Cleveland, Ohio, on 20 July 2016, leading to speculation that she might be appointed NASA administrator under Donald Trump.
+She addressed the 2016 Republican National Convention in Cleveland, Ohio, on 20 July 2016, leading to speculation that Donald Trump might appoint her NASA administrator.